Transit in Krakow

 You can get around Kraków easily using urban transport, such as buses (within the city boundaries), agglomeration buses (which connect the city with neighbouring districts) and trams.
 However, the Old Town and many other historical places are located within walking distance.

-• Tickets can be bought from vending machines around the city, once on board, from the driver or at certain newsagents.
+• Tickets can be bought from vending machines throughout the city, at certain newsagents, or from ticket machines inside vehicles.
 You can also install a smartphone app and buy tickets electronically in Jakdojade app for easier travels around the city.

 • Please be aware that paper tickets need to be validated using special machines once on board, or you will be liable to pay a penalty fare.